MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/migrate-adal-msal-java.md

 This article highlights changes you need to make to migrate an application that uses the Azure Active Directory Authentication Library (ADAL) to the Microsoft Authentication Library (MSAL).

 Both the Microsoft Authentication Library for Java (MSAL4J) and Azure AD Authentication Library for Java (ADAL4J) are used to authenticate Microsoft Entra entities and request tokens from Microsoft Entra ID.
-Until now, most developers have worked with Microsoft Entra developer platform (v1.0) to authenticate with various identities, such as work and school accounts, by requesting tokens using Azure AD Authentication Library (ADAL).
+Until now, most developers have worked with Azure AD for developers (v1.0) to authenticate with various identities, such as work and school accounts, by requesting tokens using Azure AD Authentication Library (ADAL).

 MSAL offers the following benefits:

-- Because it uses the newer Microsoft identity platform, you can authenticate a broader set of Microsoft identities such as Microsoft Entra identities, Microsoft accounts, and social and local accounts through Microsoft Entra Business to Consumer (B2C).
+- Because it uses the newer Microsoft identity platform, you can authenticate a broader set of Microsoft identities such as Microsoft Entra identities, Microsoft accounts, social and local accounts through Azure AD Business to Consumer (Azure AD B2C), and social or local customer accounts through Microsoft Entra External ID.
 - Your users will get the best single-sign-on experience.
 - Your application can enable incremental consent, as well as support new features, such as Conditional Access.